🐠 The Great Barrier Reef is Australia’s most prized and visited natural destination.

 Tour operators available around the Great Barrier Reef include GBR Helicopters, Air Whitsunday, GSL Aviation and Hamilton Island Air.

-For visitors staying on Hamilton Island, there's Hamilton Island Air, tours depart from the island's Great Barrier Reef Airport.
+For visitors staying on Hamilton Island, there's Hamilton Island Air, with tours departing from the island's Great Barrier Reef Airport.

 Tour lengths and prices vary by company, from 10-minute scenic flights to half-day trips with island stops and boat rides.
 Prices usually range from 139 to 799 Australian dollars per person.
 Check with your hotel's concierge before booking, as they might offer cheaper packages.